patriciogonzalezvivo/thebookofshaders/07/README.md

 ### Circles

-In the same way is easy to draw squares on grid paper, is relatively easy to draw rectangles with cartesians coordinates.
-But circles requires another approach.
-Some how we need to *treat* the spacial coordinates in a way that we can draw circles with just a ```step()``` functions.
+Is easy to draw squares on grid paper, in the same way is simple to draw rectangles on cartesians coordinates.
+But circles requires another approach, specially if we need to come up with a "per-pixel" or "per-square" approach.
+One solution is to *re-map* the spacial coordinates in a way that we just need to use a ```step()``` function to draw.

-Back to math class and the grid paper,  we can remember drawing perfect circles by opening a compass at the desired radius, pressing one of the endings on the desired center of the circles and spinning the other end around.
+How?
+Let's start by going back to math class and the grid paper.
+If you remember we used to open a compass at the desired radius of a circle, then press one of the compass endings at the center of the circle position and then finally trace the contour of it with a simple spin.

 ![](compass.jpg)

-Do this over a grid paper, and think.
-Each square on the grid is a pixel, we defenetyy can draw a circle by *asking* each pixel (or thread) if they are inside the area of the circle.
+Porting this to a shader where each square on the grid is a pixel implies *asking* each pixel (or thread) if they are inside the area of the circle.
 Right?
 We can know that area by computing the distance to the center of the center of the circle.

 ![](circle.jpg)

 There are several ways to calculate that.
-The easiest one is just using the ```distance()``` functions, which internally computes the ```length()``` of the difference between two points (in our case the fragment coordinate and the center of the canvas).
+The easiest one is just using the ```distance()``` functions, which internally computes the ```length()``` of the difference between two points (in our case the pixel coordinate and the center of the canvas).
 The ```length()``` function is nothing but a shortcut of the [hypotenuse equation](http://en.wikipedia.org/wiki/Hypotenuse) that use square root (```sqrt()```) internally.

 ![](hypotenuse.png)

-So far I just describe three functions (```distance()```, ```length()``` and ```sqrt()```) you can use.
-The following code  contain this three functions and how to get the exactly same result with each one.
-Note that on it we are mapping the distance to the center of the billboard to the color brightness of the pixel.
+So far I just describe three functions you can use (```distance()```, ```length()``` and ```sqrt()```) to calculate the distance to the center of the billboard.
+The following code contain this three functions and the non-surprising fact that each one return the exactly same result.

 <div class="codeAndCanvas" data="circle-making.frag"></div>

 * Comment and uncomment lines to try the different ways to get the same result.

-The resultan *mapping* values between distance and brightness can be a really helpful technique.
-Note that, the closer the pixel is to the center the lower (darker) values it have.
-Values don't get to high because from the center ( ```vec2(0.5, 0.5)``` ) the maximum distance barely goes over 0.5.
+In the previous example we are matching the distance to the center of the billboard to the color brightness of the pixel.
+The closer the pixel is to the center the lower (darker) values it have.
+Is important to notice that the values don't get to high because from the center ( ```vec2(0.5, 0.5)``` ) the maximum distance barely goes over 0.5.
 Contemplate this map and think:

 * What you can infer from it?